COMMUNITY TRIPS ALMANAC CONTRIBUTE BOOKS RIVERS

 Take a look at our 'sister' site, the UK Rivers Guidebook.co.uk - it contains a wealth of material including river guides, articles and reports.

-No!
+Is the info here reliable?
 Anything you read here is the completely untrustworthy and biased opinion of whoever wrote it.
+Such is the nature of the internet, especially when it comes to a Forum.

 Seriously, if you find something you know or feel to be misleading or inaccurate, tell me and I'll update it.
 The Community is usually excellent at spotting waffle and ill-informed posts are generally spotted for what they are.